 AFTER THE CONSULTATION

 It’s that simple.
 Although every designer operates in their own fashion, I find that this allows for a solid foundation before beginning your project.
 All the hard work on your part is already done.
 Using this method has shown to be very helpful in my business operations.
 I hope this gives you a better understanding of what to expect during an interior design consultation.
-However, if you still want to know what I have to offer, click here to go to my services page to view the design packages.
+However, if you still want to know what I have to offer, view the design packages.
 I look forward to hearing from you!